 Data analytics and programming for consumer robots like robotic vacuum cleaners and other automated household robots will result in ample job opportunities in the field of software engineering.
 Similarly, there will be an increased demand for workers with advanced tech skills.
 Also, the need for technical experts will continue to grow at a rapid pace in the years to come.

-However, it’s also the responsibility of the government to take up initiatives such as robotics workshops and training programmes for students and young professionals.
+However, it’s also the responsibility of the government to take up initiatives such as robotics workshops and training programs for students and young professionals.